MaureenFromuth/School_Districts_Analysis/README.md

 # Calculate the overall passing percentage off of the combined dataframe
 per_overall_passing_percentage = per_passing_math_reading / per_school_counts * 100
 ```

+Overall, there was a significant change in Thomas High School’s performance relative to other schools in the school district.
+For example, with the original data, Thomas High School ranked second with percentage of students with overall passing.
+With the new data, however, they dropped to 8th place.
+Additionally, their percentage of students who passed math and percentage who passed reading also dropped significantly.
+This is due to the fact that our calculations take into account the total number of students within the school, to include those who’s scores are identified as NaN.
+Of note, the overall scores for math did not have a significant change (decrease in the hundredth), but the reading scores increased slightly (83.8489 to 83.8960).
+This increase is likely reflective of the overall scores in reading for the 9th grade at Thomas High School being lower than the other students, and thus bringing down the average as seen in the original metrics.

 >**Original School Summary Ordered by Overall % Passed**